habrachat/ssh-chat/README.md

 $ ssh-chat --verbose --bind ":22" --identity ~/.ssh/id_dsa
 ```

-To bind on port 22, you'll need to make sure it's free (move any other ssh
+To bind on port 22, you’ll need to make sure it’s free (move any other ssh
 daemons to another port) and run ssh-chat as root (or with sudo).

 ## Frequently Asked Questions

-The FAQs can be found on the project's [Wiki page](https://github.com/shazow/ssh-chat/wiki/FAQ).
+The FAQs can be found on the project’s [Wiki page](https://github.com/shazow/ssh-chat/wiki/FAQ).
 Feel free to submit more questions to be answered and added to the page.

 ## License